-- What tools will you use to manage the updates and patches to all cloud systems to maintain your security level?
+- What tools will you use to manage the updates and patches for all cloud systems to maintain your security level?

-The list continues, so it is critical to ensure that architecture is done correctly, with skill, so that the cloud does not cause more damage than the good it can provide a business.
+The list continues, so it is critical to ensure that architecture is done correctly, with skill, so implementing a cloud does not cause more damage than the good it can provide your business.

 The activities within cloud architecture define access and consumption of SaaS, PaaS, and IaaS.
-This would also include orchestration, audits, and security.
+This also includes orchestration, audits, and security.

-- Audits – include the analysis of the security, performance, and compliance of a cloud provider.
-This would be done by an external third party.
+- Audits – analysis of the security, performance, and compliance of a cloud provider.
+This is done by an external third party.

-- Security must always be addressed, from confidentiality to integrity and availability.
+- Security must always be addressed, including confidentiality, integrity, and availability.

 - Confidentiality – keeping sensitive data secret.
-Ensuring that only the authorized users have access to it.
+Ensuring that only authorized users have access to it.

-- Integrity – provides a level of confidence that the data or system has not been changed so we can trust the data or system.
+- Integrity – provides a level of confidence that the data or system has not been changed and that the data or system is trustworthy.

 - Availability – ensuring that the data and systems are accessible and usable when needed.

-The components of cloud architecture are chosen to meet an objective.
-What are the specific actions, steps, tasks, and processes that must be done in order to accomplish this objective?
-In the cloud, deciding on a whether a public or private cloud or some combination of them is the best decision for the business must come first.
-A hybrid cloud connects, say, a private to a public cloud.
-A newer term, multi-cloud, is defined as being both public and private without any connection between them.
+Choose the components of cloud architecture to meet an objective.
+What are the specific actions, steps, tasks, and processes that must be completed to accomplish this objective?
+In considering the cloud, first decide whether a public or private cloud or some combination is the best decision for the business.
+A hybrid cloud connects, for example, a private to a public cloud.
+A newer term, multi-cloud, is defined as being public and private without any connection between them.

-Another topic to address within the components is the issue of interoperability and portability.
+Another topic to address when choosing components is the issue of interoperability and portability.

 - Interoperability is the ability for two different systems to communicate and send data back and forth under specific conditions.